MopiRiro/MopiRiro/README.md

-- 🌱 Actualmente estoy aprendiendo Angular
-- 👯 Busco colaborar en proyectos relacionados con el desarrollo de software
+- 🌱 Busco colaborar en proyectos relacionados con el desarrollo de software

 <!--
 **MopiRiro/MopiRiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.